Getting ready for iOS 15? To maximize the growth potential at your fingertips from the new update’s capabilities, first, you need a plan.

 * First major change: Custom Product Pages

-Start by reading this article to learn more about how custom product pages (CPPs) are going to work, and what’s the potential value.
+Start by reading our iOS 15 Custom Product Pages (CPP) Guide to learn more about how CPPs work and what’s their potential value.

 In a nutshell, CPPs will allow you to create up to 35 custom product pages with different app preview videos, screenshots, and promotional text.
 Use them through a dedicated App Store URL with your different UA campaigns in order to maximize conversion rates.